 Asian Salad Dressing

-Here in California there’s a restaurant that produces the most memorable Chinese chicken salads you’ve ever tasted.
-It’s actually the Asian sesame dressing that makes diners’ taste buds tingle!
-Today I’m sharing this authentic recipe for Asian dressing!
-It’s one you’ll make again and again, and treasure for years to come.
+Here in California there’s a restaurant that produces the most memorable Chinese chicken salad you’ve ever tasted.
+This salad is fabulous.
+But it’s their special Asian salad dressing that brings it to life and makes the taste buds tingle.
+Today I’m sharing that authentic recipe.
+It’s a dressing you’ll make again and again, and treasure for years to come.

 Asian chicken marinade